An Arakelov-Theoretic Approach to Na\"ive Heights on Hyperelliptic Jacobians: Non-Archimedean results

 \end{lemma} \begin{proof}In this proof, we will omit the subscripts `$\oo_L$' from the lengths, since all lengths will be taken as $\oo_L$-modules.
 If $\overline{p}$ does not meet $\overline{q}$ on $\cc_2 \times \oo_L$ then both the lengths are zero, so we are done.
 Otherwise, let $\Omega$ be the closed point on $\cc_2 \times \oo_L$ where $\olp$ meets $\olq$, and let $\alpha$ be the closed point of $\cc_2$ such that $\Omega$ lies over $\alpha$.

-Let $R$ denote the local ring of the (three-dimensional) ambient space to $\cc_2$ at $\alpha$, and similarly let $A$ be the local ring of $\cc_2$ at $\alpha$.
+Let $u$, $v$ be local coordinates on the (three-dimensional) ambient space to $\cc_2$ at $\alpha$, and let $R$ denote the completion at $(u,v)$ of the \'etale local ring of the ambient space to $\cc_2$ at $\alpha$.
 Let $B \subset R$ be the centre of the localisation of $\phi$ at $\alpha$.
-After \'etale base-change, we may assume that we have
+We have